New380/palm-sat/readme.txt

-Palm satellite will be the first personal satellite built by the teamin Taiwan
+Palm satellite will be the first personal satellite built by the team in Taiwan